 Return to Work and Redeployment

-Stitch It Canada’s Tailor Inc. will develop and have return to work processes in place for employees who are absent from work due to a disability and require disability-related accommodations in order to return to work.
+Stitch It Canada’s Tailor Inc. will develop and have return to work processes in place for employees who are absent from work due a disability and require disability-related accommodations in order to return to work.
 Stitch It Canada’s Tailor Inc. will document these processes.
 The return to work process will include an outline of the steps Stitch It Canada’s Tailor Inc. will take to facilitate the employee’s return to work and use documented individual accommodation plans.
 Stitch It Canada’s Tailor Inc. will take into account the accessibility needs of its employees with disabilities when using redeployment processes.

-Any department within Stitch It Canada’s Tailor Inc. that utilizes performance management tools, or provides career development and advancement to their employees, must respect the accessibility needs of their employees with disabilities when developing these processes.
+Any department within Stitch It Canada’s Tailor Inc. that utilizes performance management tools, or provides career development and advancement to their employees, must respect the accessibility needs of the employees with disabilities when developing these processes.
 Every department within Stitch It Canada’s Tailor Inc. must provide a tailored workplace emergency response plan or information for employees with disabilities, if their disability makes it necessary.

 DESIGN OF PUBLIC SPACES

 Stitch It Canada’s Tailor Inc. will meet the Accessibility Standards for the Design of Public Spaces when building or making major modifications to public spaces.

 For more information on this accessibility plan,